awsdocs/amazon-ecr-user-guide/doc_source/what-is-ecr.md

 # What Is Amazon Elastic Container Registry?<a name="what-is-ecr"></a>

-Amazon Elastic Container Registry \(Amazon ECR\) is a managed AWS Docker registry service that is secure, scalable, and reliable\.
-Amazon ECR supports private Docker repositories with resource\-based permissions using AWS IAM so that specific users or Amazon EC2 instances can access repositories and images\.
+Amazon Elastic Container Registry \(Amazon ECR\) is a managed container registry service that is secure, scalable, and reliable\.
+Amazon ECR supports private container repositories with resource\-based permissions using AWS IAM so that specific users or Amazon EC2 instances can access repositories and images\.
 Developers can use the Docker CLI to push, pull, and manage images\.

 ## Components of Amazon ECR<a name="ecr-components"></a>